CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-2016195/index.md

 - article-journal
 publication: "in *Journal of Visual Communication and Image Representation*  [SCI, JCR Q2]"
 doi: https://doi.org/10.1016/j.jvcir.2016.03.005
-abstract: Noise discrepancies in multiple scales are utilized as indicators for image splicing forgery detection in this paper.
+abstract: <div class="justify-align">Noise discrepancies in multiple scales are utilized as indicators for image splicing forgery detection in this paper.
 Specifically, the test image is initially segmented into superpixels of multiple scales.
 In each individual scale, noise level function, which reflects the relation between noise level and brightness of each